Miles apart, Biden and Trump tour U.S.-Mexico border highlighting immigration as an election issue

 During bipartisan talks on an immigration deal that would have toughened access for migrants, Biden himself said he'd be willing to “shut down the border” right now, should the deal pass.

 The talks looked promising for a while.
-But Trump, who didn't want to give Biden a political win on one of his signature campaign issues, convinced Republicans to kill the deal.
-House Speaker Mike Johnson, R-La., declared the deal dead on arrival.
+But Trump, who didn't want to give Biden a political win on one of his signature campaign issues, persuaded Republicans to kill the deal.
+House Speaker Mike Johnson, R-La., declared it dead on arrival.

 Biden vowed to make sure everyone knew why.

-Trump will also be interviewed by Fox News' Sean Hannity from Shelby Park, an expanse along the Rio Grande owned by the city of Eagle Pass.
+Trump was also to be interviewed by Fox News' Sean Hannity from Shelby Park, an expanse along the Rio Grande owned by the city of Eagle Pass.

 Trump has laid out updated immigration proposals that would mark a dramatic escalation of the approach he used in office and that drew alarms from civil rights activists and numerous court challenges.